Anatomy and Cell Biology Research Seminars Spring/Summer 2020

 Host: Dr. Sally A. Moody & Dr. Arnaud Martin

-Mar 13th, 2020: Congratulations to Dr. Inhee Chung for receiving a three year grant award from the National Science Foundation entitled: "Integrated optical imaging and machine-learning platforms for mapping 3D topology of nanoscale cellular structures"
+Mar 13th, 2020: Congradulations to Dr. Inhee Chung for receiving a three year grant award from the National Science Foundation entitled: "Integrated optical imaging and machine-learning platforms for mapping 3D topology of nanoscale cellular structures"

-Mar 4th, 2020: Congradulatins to Dr. Anne Chiaramello for being selected to give a talk on the mitochondrial neurodevelopmental disease MELAS at the international annual meeting sponsored by the American Academy of Neurology on April 30, 2020 in Toronto.
+Mar 4th, 2020: Congradulations to Dr. Anne Chiaramello for being selected to give a talk on the mitochondrial neurodevelopmental disease MELAS at the international annual meeting sponsored by the American Academy of Neurology on April 30, 2020 in Toronto.

 Mar 4th, 2020: Congratulations to Dr. Kirsten Brown for being selected as the recipient of the 2020 Morton A. Bender Teaching Award.
 The Bender Teaching Award was established to recognize undergraduate, graduate and professional teaching at GW.
 It is endowed by Morton Bender and the George Washington University,